johnshew/NagbotOnGraph/notes.md

 # Work Items

-* P0 - api/v1.0/tasks/id - returns json for task - done
+* P1 - api/v1.0/tasks/id - returns json for task - done

+* P1 -  for "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
+Need a simple policy and last nag time.

-* P0 - Send a Nag with a url to nagbot.shew.net/nag/id where id is the Outlook Task id.
+* P1 - Send a Nag with a url to nagbot.shew.net/nag/id where id is the Outlook Task id.

-* P0 - Consider expiring these after say a day.
+  * P3 - Consider expiring these after say a day.
 But if you are logged in - which you would be on your phone - then no big deal.
-Need to decide.
-Maybe id is simplist.

-* P1 - Host in the cloud.
+* P2 - Host in the cloud.

-* P2 - Have a way show all tasks to mark requests as Naggable - for now use Category.
+* P3 - Have a way show all tasks to mark requests as Naggable - for now use Category.

-* P2 - Nag Policy - use a "versioned json object".
+* P3 - Nag Policy - use a "versioned json object".
 Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ } which is a nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)

 # Interesting